csswizardry/csswizardry.github.com/_posts/2017-11-21-the-fallacies-of-distributed-computing-applied-to-front-end-performance.md

 <small>Interestingly, although Deutsch is given credit for The Fallacies of
 Distributed Computing, the complete list of fallacies was penned by a number of people over a period of years.
-A minor hero of mine, [Bill Joy](https://en.wikipedia.org/wiki/Bill_Joy)—inventor of the ex, and later vi, editors—is responsible for devising the first four fallacies, along with Tom Lyon, in what they dubbed <cite>The Fallacies of Networked Computing</cite>.</small>
+A minor hero of mine, [Bill Joy](https://en.wikipedia.org/wiki/Bill_Joy) — inventor of the ex, and later vi, editors — is responsible for devising the first four fallacies, along with Tom Lyon, in what they dubbed <cite>The Fallacies of Networked Computing</cite>.</small>